rethinkdb/rethinkdb/docs/index.rst

 Striping
 """"""""

-Modern RAID controllers implement efficient striping across disks but synchronizing rotational disk spindles.
-Unfortunately in the case of solid-state drives no synchronization is possible, and because these drives often have varying latency the entire array works as fast as the slowest operation at any given time.
-This significantly increases latency on write operation.
+Modern RAID controllers implement efficient striping across disks by synchronizing rotational disk spindles.
+Unfortunately, in the case of solid-state drives, no synchronization is possible.
+Because these drives often have varying latency, the entire array is limited to the speed of the slowest-operating drive at any given time.
+This significantly increases latency on write operations.
 RethinkDB implements disk striping that gets around this problem by writing to each disk independently.
 In order to take advantage of this feature you can partition a RethinkDB database across multiple files (located on one or many disks), and